Getting a Mortgage When In Debt

 If you’re applying for a mortgage with outstanding debt, make an enquiry with us so we can match you with a mortgage broker who specialises in helping customers in this exact situation.
 The advisor we handpick for you will guide you through the following steps to full application…

-• Finding the right mortgage lender.
-Your broker will be able to identify lenders who look more favourably on applications from someone who has some outstanding debt
+- Finding the right mortgage lender.
+Your broker can identify lenders who look more favourably on applications from someone who has some outstanding debt

 How to improve your chances of getting a mortgage

-In addition to the steps outlined above, there’s a number of other actions you can take, such as:
+In addition to the steps outlined above, there are several other actions you can take, such as:

-• Review your credit records on a regular basis to make sure all the information held is accurate
+- Review your credit records regularly to make sure all the information held is accurate

 We're so confident in our service, we guarantee it.